 You shouldn’t necessarily take this as the final word on what your brand voice is.
 But it’s a good way to start a conversation about it—or identify what you most definitely aren’t.

-Complete Your Brand Identity
+How to Complete Your Brand Identity

 Once you’ve identified and articulated your brand voice, make sure every aspect of your brand is aligned and cohesive.
 Your goal is to build a comprehensive identity that allows any and all content creators to create high-quality, on-brand content.
 A few next steps: